 - Improved search analytics to find pages or search terms easily

 - Fetch as Google tool helps you test if the Googlebot can access your website’s pages, how they render, and if there are any blocked page resources

 - Improved version lists HTML errors found when crawling your site but it’s not always current

-If you’re looking for new keywords and search trends, Google Trends is a good free tool to use for this purpose.
+If you’re looking for new keywords and search trends, Google Trends is a good free tool that can be used as keyword everywhere alternative.